bmesuere/PhD-thesis/chapter3.md

 ### Case study: analysis of a tryptic peptide {#sec:ch3-CS1}

 For a first case study, let's say that we have determined the mass spectrum of a tryptic peptide, that was identified as the peptide <span class="sequence">enfvyiak</span> using database searches (*Mascot* [@Perkins1999], *Sequest* [@Eng1994], *X!Tandem* [@Craig2003]) or de novo identification (*PEAKS* [@Ma2003]).
-As an example, we show how this tryptic peptide can be taxonomically assigned to the phylum *Streptophyta*.
+As an example, we show how this tryptic peptide can be taxonomically assigned to the phylum Streptophyta.
 As a starter, we can use the `unipept pept2prot` command to fetch all UniProt proteins indexed by Unipept that contain the peptide.

 ##### Matching proteins
 The following interactive session shows that UniProt contains 19 proteins that contain the tryptic peptide <span class="sequence">enfvyiak</span>.
 Note that the first command passes the tryptic peptide as an argument to the `unipept pept2prot` command.
 In case no tryptic peptide is passed as an argument, the command reads a tryptic peptide from standard input as illustrated by the second command.
 Throughout this case study we will preferentially pass tryptic peptides as an argument to the `unipept pept2prot` command, but the command works the same way irrespective of how the tryptic peptide is fed to the command.